Rookout/docs/docs/rooks-setup.md

 ## Pre-forking servers

-Several popular application servers load the application code during startup and then `fork()` the process multiple times to worker processes.
-This speeds up application loading (because the code is loaded only once), reduces memory usage (because the operating system provides memory copy-on-write, so regions of memory that are not written to are not duplicated) and provides fast creation of new worker process throughout the application's lifetime.
-Unfortuneately, this approach has some drawbacks, mainly that background threads are not cloned to the new process. `fork()` only clones that thread that called it (for more information, see [Threads and fork(): think twice before mixing them](http://www.linuxprogrammingblog.com/threads-and-fork-think-twice-before-using-them)).
+Several popular application servers for Python load the application code during startup and then `fork()` the process multiple times to worker processes.

-Rookout uses background thread to communicate with the Router, to receive rules and transmit status updates and data.
-Due to this, the Rook cannot be initialized before the worker processes are created.
-Instead, Rooks must be started after the worker process has started.
-Every application server provides its own mechanism for this, see below for examples for popular servers.
+If you are using one of those servers, Rookout must be initialized in each of the workers processes.
+We have included sample snippets for a few common options:

 <ul class="nav nav-tabs" id="preforking" role="tablist">
 <li class="nav-item">